Executive Director

 Our natural places and working lands are part of our character as a community.
 Through thoughtful conservation, we can keep Spartanburg wild while continuing to grow and thrive.
 Learn more about how SPACE works.

 The Edwin M. Griffin Preserve (home of the beloved Cottonwood Trail) covers 110-acres around a 1.5 mile stretch of Lawson’s Fork Creek and several feeder streams.
-With over 5 miles of natural surface nature trails and Wildflower Way (1 mile of newly constructed ADA-accessible paved trail).
+The Preserve is home to over 5 miles of natural surface trails and it's newest addition, Wildflower Way, approx. 1 mile of newly-constructed ADA-accessible paved trail courtesy of our pals at PAL: Play.
+Advocate.
+Live Well.